caickdias/html-modularized/README.md

 ## Installing

-Once you used this repository as a template, go to your root folder and install dependencies:
+Once you cloned this repository as a template, go to your root folder and install dependencies:

 ```
 npm install